China Investigates Defence Minister For Corruption: Report - UrduPoint

 A former navy commander, he was appointed defence minister in December following the surprise removal of predecessor Li Shangfu just seven months into the job.

-Li was later expelled from the ruling Communist Party for offences including suspected bribery, state media said.
+Li was later expelled from the ruling Communist Party for offenses including suspected bribery, state media said.
+He has not been seen in public since.

-His predecessor, Wei Fenghe, was also kicked out of the party and passed on to prosecutors over alleged corruption.

-Beijing has deepened a crackdown on alleged graft in the armed forces over the past year, with President Xi Jinping this month ordering the military to stamp out corruption and strengthen its "war-preparedness".

 Recent Stories